-Fifty years ago, U-M held the nation’s first “Environmental Teach-In” that drew more than 15,000 participants.
+Fifty years ago, U-M held the nation’s first “Environmental Teach-In”, which drew more than 15,000 participants.
 It served as a model for the events of the first Earth Day on April 22, 1970.
 Today, concerns about our environment are more urgent than ever.
-Earth Day at 50 is a special year dedicated to bringing the U-M campus and community partners together at events, lectures, exhibits, and more, to explore the impact we are currently making on sustainability and how we can rise to the challenge of creating a better future for our planet.
+Earth Day at 50 is a special year dedicated to bringing the U-M campus and community partners together to explore the impact we are currently making on sustainability and how we can rise to the challenge of creating a better future for our planet.

 Planned highlights include: Earthfest, an LSA Theme Semester, and featured speakers and topics at the Wege Lecture, the culminating Earth Day teach-in and other major university events.